-A small or medium foundation with a volume of communication and grantmaking that is more than volunteers would like to administer, but demanding less than full-time staffing.
+Do you have or want to start a small or medium foundation?
+We can help manage the communications with non-profits as well as the grant making process.
 We work with foundations or funds that require someone to handle multiple communications—both external and internal.
-Having a knowledgeable administrator will enhance the work of the trustees and allow them to concentrate on those aspects of running a foundation that they most enjoy.
+A knowledgeable administrator enhances the work of the trustees and allows them to concentrate on those aspects of running a foundation that they most enjoy.

 Who else does this?

 While many financial services firms, as well as community foundations, now offer donor-designated fund management, they typically do not provide Parkman Foundation Services’ personalized services and do not become as knowledgeable about your vision and your philanthropic practices.

 If you require fiscal administration, we work with several companies who provide excellent bookkeeping and tax support.
 We manage these subcontractors, as well as interact with your chosen professionals supporting your foundation (attorneys, CPAs, your financial advisers, web designers, etc.) Fiscal services may include annual tax form preparation, payment of excise taxes, trustee expense reimbursement, etc.